nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `help add` <br>
-  Shows add command with examples
+  Shows add command with examples.

 ### Adding a task

+#### Adding a floating task
-Adds a task to the task list<br>
+Adds a floating task to the task list. <br>

 Format: `add NAME [p/PRIORITY] [d/DESCRIPTION] [t/TAG]` <br>
 > * Tasks can have any number of tags.